ulf-rodened/remarkable-basil/content/posts/how-to-display-charts-on-a-static-web-site-with-node-red.md

 thumb_img_path: /images/charts.png
 layout: post
 ---
-Static web site are fast and flexible but is not so easy to keep them updated or add interactive charts.
+A static web site is fast and flexible but it is not so easy to keep them updated or add interactive charts.

 Here is an example of how to use Node-red in the cloud on https://www.rodened.com to update a static Hugo site on github with interactive time series line charts or heat maps with Plotly and Vega lite.

 To create the Plotly charts I created python scripts and used the pythonshell node to execute the script to output the chart.
-For the Vega Lite chart I took one of the examples and made an output of the chart to Github in json format.
+For the Vega Lite chart I took one of the examples and made the output of the chart to Github in json format.

-Extra node used in this example are:
+The extra node used in this example are:

 * node-red-contrib-github
 * node-red-contrib-pythonshell
 * node-red-node-ui-vega

-On Github the theme used for the static Hugo site needs some updates in order to show the charts.
+On Github, the theme used for the static Hugo site needs some updates in order to show the charts.

 * Create shortcodes
 * In partials add javascript for plotly and vega libraries